inertaert/HORSES_nudity_patch/README.md

 4. **Verify Installation**:
    - Launch the game.
    - Alt-tab out and check for the **MelonLoader console window**.
-   - Ensure "Nudity Patch" appears in the log as successfully loaded.
+   - Ensure "Nudity Patch" appears in the log as successfully loaded:

+     ```plaintext
+     Nudity Patch v1.0.0
+     by inertaert
+     Assembly: nudity_patch.dll
+     ```

 ---